 Why it matters

-Once you believe the synthesis equation
+Once you have the synthesis equation

 finding the coefficients is straightforward.
 Multiply both sides by and integrate over one period.
 By orthogonality, only the term in the sum survives, giving the analysis equation